waneal/ecs-daemon-protector/README.md

+# This repository is already deprecated!!

+Now, AWS ECS provides the behavior that DAEMON tasks are the last task to drain from an instance.
+This repo has no need.

 # What problem does ecs-daemon-protector solve?

 When ecs instance set DRAINING, all tasks on the instance accept SIGTERM and will be stopped.
 If you run a log-router(such as fluentd) as DAEMON service, you hope to stop the log-router at last.
 But now, ECS cannot control order of termination for REPLICA and DAEMON.